Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 Rather than list all the countries where the mushroom is prohibited for cultivation, possession, sale, and transport, it will be easier to note where it — along with other psilocybin mushrooms — is either decriminalized or legalized.

 In places where magic mushrooms are decriminalized, you won’t be arrested and prosecuted for possessing and using them.
-But the sale and distribution of them will still be prohibited.
+But the sale of them will still be prohibited.

 On the other hand, where these mushrooms have been legalized, residents may commercially cultivate, sell, and transport.